Duck AI (DUCKAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Duck AI Historical Price

-According to the latest data gathered on Duck AI live price page, the current price of Duck AI is 0.00116358USD.
-The circulating supply of Duck AI(DUCKAI) is 999.93M DUCKAI , giving it a market capitalization of $1.17M.
+According to the latest data gathered on Duck AI live price page, the current price of Duck AI is 0.00116671USD.
+The circulating supply of Duck AI(DUCKAI) is 999.92M DUCKAI , giving it a market capitalization of $1.17M.

 The Duck AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DUCKAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.